ejp-rd-vp/vp-dp-frontend/assets/md/about.md

 ### How the VP Network resources are selected?

 The VP Network is composed in the first place by resources within the EJP RD project.
-You can see them at a glance in the (link to the MindMap).
+You can see them at a glance in the [MindMap](https://resourcemap.ejprarediseases.org/#/).
 In the future, the VP Network will be extended to new valuable resources for RD research, willing to comply with the harmonization and interoperability standards adopted by the EJP RD VP.